codeigniter4/CodeIgniter4/user_guide_src/source/libraries/images.rst

 - ``$angle`` is the number of degrees to rotate.
 One of ``90``, ``180``, ``270``.

 .. note:: While the ``$angle`` parameter accepts a float, it will convert it to an integer during the process.
-        If the value is any other than the three values listed above, it will throw a CodeIgniter\Images\ImageException.
+        If the value is any other than the three values listed above, it will throw a ``CodeIgniter\Images\ImageException``.

 Adding a Text Watermark
 =======================